iuriikogan/perftest-shell/README.md

 ## Kasten Performance Test enviroment
  ./createPerfTest.sh will create a number of namespaces and deployments of busybox which will mount a pvc with $storageclassname with $number_of_files from /dev/urandom of size $pcvSizeGi - $COMMAND function

  ./churnPerfTest.sh will exec into each pod and delete $NUM_OF_FILES replacing with $NUM_OF_FILES of $FILE_SIZE

+ ./deletePerfTest.sh will loop through all namespaces with Prefix and delete each ns

 *****SET ENVS in createPerfTest.sh

 NUM_NAMESPACES=3